 - 1. Verify that the Pilot LED is on. - 2.
 Verify that the flowmeter indicates a flow rate of approximately 1.0 SCFH.
 If necessary use the sensor flow control valve to adjust the flow rate to 1.0 SCFH.
 Turn the valve's knob counterclockwise to increase the flow and clockwise to decrease the flow. - 3.
-Verify a display reading of 0 ppm at the controller.
+Verify a display reading of 0% LEL 0% vol at the controller or a reading of 100 mV at the amplifier test points.
 Investigate significant changes in the display reading.